-At HDC Americas Inc. we regularly work on projects embedded in rich ethnic cultures.
-We are keenly aware that many projects require a “soft touch” approach in order to bridge the gap between the sensitivities of ethnic cultures and business demands.HDC Americas Discrimination Policy
+At HDC International we regularly work on projects indigenous people and rich ethnic cultures.
+We are keenly aware that many projects require a “soft touch” approach in order to bridge the gap between the sensitivities of ethnic cultures and business demands.HDC International Discrimination Policy

-HDC Americas Inc. is committed to challenging inequality, discrimination and disadvantage.
-We believe that no person should face unjustifiable discrimination or receive less favourable treatment on the grounds of: gender, race, colour, nationality, ethnic or national origin, age, the experience of being deaf or disabled, marital status, sexual orientation (including gay men, lesbians and bi-sexual), gender re-assignment, responsibility for dependents, trade union or political activities, religion/belief, spent offences or any other reason which cannot be justified.
+HDC International is committed to challenging inequality, discrimination and disadvantage.
+We believe that no person should face unjustifiable discrimination or receive less favourable treatment on the grounds of gender, age, race, colour, nationality, ethnic or national origin, being deaf or disabled, marital status, sexual orientation (including gay men, lesbians and bi-sexual), gender re-assignment, responsibility for dependents, trade union or political activities, religion/belief, spent offences or any other reason which cannot be justified.

-HDC Americas Inc. seeks to provide a positive role model for other organisations and communities wherever it is active around the world.
-To achieve these aims HDC Americas Inc. will continue to:
+HDC International seeks to provide a positive role model for other organisations and communities wherever it is active around the world.
+To achieve these aims HDC International. will continue to: